Instructions for adapting your code to an analysis pipeline

 my_int # do something with my_int

-The following code allows to read inputs from the json file into a variable in the julia script:
+The following code allows to read inputs from the json file into a variable in a julia script:

 Writing outputs